baso53/motioncam-decoder/README.md

 ### How It Works

-1. On startup, `mcraw-decoder` scans the folder where the application is run from for all `.mcraw` files.
+1. On startup, `mcraw-mounter-fuse` scans the folder where the application is run from for all `.mcraw` files.
 2. For each file it creates an in-memory context:
    - Loads container metadata (black/white levels, CFA pattern, matrices, orientation)
    - Builds a list of frame timestamps